pankajchejara23/pankajchejara23.github.io/posts/post-with-code/dash.md

 ### Adding CSS style to the app

 The next step towards generating a beautiful dashboard is to add a styling feature.
-We can use <code>css</code> (<a href=""https://www.w3schools.com/css/"">what is css?</a>) stylesheet in our application.
+We can use [css](https://www.w3schools.com/css/)  stylesheet in our application.
 It can be specified at the time of creating an application.

 ```python
 app = dash.app = dash.Dash(__name__,external_stylesheets=style)